 Please have the following documentation ready to upload in the application:

-*A medical diagnosis report/letter may be requested if an applicant is seeking special considerations (adjustments) for the Entrance Test.
-Letters from health practitioners must be on an official letterhead and state clear information regarding the candidate's condition as it affects their ability to sit the Entrance Test and outline recommended adjustments.
+*A medical diagnosis report/letter may be requested if an applicant is seeking access or special considerations (adjustments) for the entrance test.
+Please note that special consideration requests and supporting documentation should generally be no more than 3 years old.
+Letters from health practitioners must be on an official letterhead and give clear information on the candidate's condition as it affects their ability to sit the entrance test and recommended adjustments.

 Parents are required to submit an application via the Queensland Academies Application Portal, you will need to: